-- (a) a legal or equitable estate or interest in the property; or - (b) a right, power, or privilege in connection with the property proceeds, in relation to a serious offence, means any property that is derived or realised, directly or indirectly, by any person from the commission of the offence property means real or personal property of any description, whether situated in New Zealand or elsewhere and whether tangible or intangible; and includes an interest in any such real or personal property
+- (a) a legal or equitable estate or interest in the property; or - (b) a right, power, or privilege in connection with the property offence means an offence (or any offence described as a crime) that is punishable under New Zealand law, including any act, wherever committed, that would be an offence in New Zealand if committed in New Zealand proceeds, in relation to an offence, means any property that is derived or realised, directly or indirectly, by any person from the commission of the offence property means real or personal property of any description, whether situated in New Zealand or elsewhere and whether tangible or intangible; and includes an interest in any such real or personal property.

-- serious offence means an offence punishable by imprisonment for a term of 5 years or more; and includes any act, wherever committed, that, if committed in New Zealand, would constitute an offence punishable by imprisonment for a term of 5 years or more. - (2) Subject to sections 244 and 245, every one is liable to imprisonment for a term not exceeding 7 years who, in respect of any property that is the proceeds of a serious offence, engages in a money laundering transaction, knowing or believing that all or part of the property is the proceeds of a serious offence, or being reckless as to whether or not the property is the proceeds of a serious offence. - (3) Subject to sections 244 and 245, every one is liable to imprisonment for a term not exceeding 5 years who obtains or has in his or her possession any property (being property that is the proceeds of a serious offence committed by another person)- - (a) with intent to engage in a money laundering transaction in respect of that property; and - (b) knowing or believing that all or part of the property is the proceeds of a serious offence, or being reckless as to whether or not the property is the proceeds of a serious offence. - (4) For the purposes of this section, a person engages in a money laundering transaction if, for the purpose of concealing any property or enabling another person to conceal any property, that person- - (a) deals with that property; or - (b) assists any other person, whether directly or indirectly, to deal with that property. - (5) In any prosecution for an offence against subsection (2) or subsection (3),- - (a) it is not necessary for the prosecution to prove that the defendant knew or believed that the property was the proceeds of a particular serious offence or a particular class of serious offence: - (b) it is no defence that the defendant believed any property to be the proceeds of a particular serious offence when in fact the property was the proceeds of another serious offence. - (6) Nothing in this section or in sections 244 or 245 limits or restricts the operation of any other provision of this Act or any other enactment.
+- (2) Subject to sections 244 and 245, every one is liable to imprisonment for a term not exceeding 7 years who, in respect of any property that is the proceeds of an offence, engages in a money laundering transaction, knowing or believing that all or part of the property is the proceeds of an offence, or being reckless as to whether or not the property is the proceeds of an offence. - (3) Subject to sections 244 and 245, every one is liable to imprisonment for a term not exceeding 5 years who obtains or has in his or her possession any property (being property that is the proceeds of an offence committed by another person)- - (a) with intent to engage in a money laundering transaction in respect of that property; and - (b) knowing or believing that all or part of the property is the proceeds of an offence, or being reckless as to whether or not the property is the proceeds of an offence. - (4) For the purposes of this section, a person engages in a money laundering transaction if, in concealing any property or by enabling any person to conceal any property, that person- - (a) deals with that property; or - (b) assists any other person, whether directly or indirectly, to deal with that property.

+- (4A) Despite anything in subsection (4), the prosecution is not required to prove that the defendant had an intent to- - (a) conceal any property; or - (b) enable any person to conceal any property. - (5) In any prosecution for an offence against subsection (2) or subsection (3),- - (a) it is not necessary for the prosecution to prove that the defendant knew or believed that the property was the proceeds of a particular offence or a particular class of offence: - (b) it is no defence that the defendant believed any property to be the proceeds of a particular offence when in fact the property was the proceeds of another offence. - (6) Nothing in this section or in sections 244 or 245 limits or restricts the operation of any other provision of this Act or any other enactment. - (7) To avoid doubt, for the purposes of the definition of offence in subsection (1), New Zealand law includes, but is not limited to, the Misuse of Drugs Act 1975.
 Compare: 1961 No 43 ss 233, 257A(1)-(5)